Maximal steady-state entanglement in autonomous quantum thermal machines: Introduction

-This progress spurred the question of identifying the minimal resources to generate steady-state entanglement in dissipative out-of-equilibrium systems.
-Specifically, is it possible to generate entanglement autonomously, i.e., with a time-independent Hamiltonian, no external work sources and no quantum bath engineering?
+This progress spurred the question of identifying the minimal resources to generate steady-state entanglement in dissipative out-of-equilibrium systems, i.e.~with a time-independent Hamiltonian, no external work sources and no quantum bath engineering.
+The challenge is to rely only on spontaneous interactions with an uncontrolled environment while the system is not in equilibrium.
 Interestingly, an affirmative answer has been given.
-Two time-independently interacting qubits that are individually coupled to reservoirs of different temperature can end up in an entangled steady-state \cite{Brask2015}, being propelled by a heat current through the system \cite{Khandelwal2020}.
+Two interacting qubits that are individually coupled to reservoirs of different temperature can end up in an entangled steady-state \cite{Brask2015}, due to a heat current through the system \cite{Khandelwal2020}.
 Unfortunately, however, the generated entanglement is weak and unable to defy several notions of classicality \cite{Brask2022operational}.
-In the quest to amplify it, several works have considered supplementing the system with some additional, non-autonomous, resources.
-Examples include using population inversion in a reservoir \cite{Tacchino2018, Brask2022operational}, heralding the steady-state \cite{Tavakoli2018, Tavakoli2020} and real-time feedback control \cite{Diotallevi2023}.
-Contrasting this, some amplification of the entanglement has been possible in the fully autonomous setting \cite{Man2019}.
-In particular, it has been shown that by leveraging a voltage bias, instead of a temperature bias, entanglement generation can be amplified \cite{Prech2023}.
-Nevertheless, none of these approaches have been able to deterministically generate maximal, or even nearly maximal, steady-state entanglement, and it remains an open question whether this is possible.
+Going beyond the two-qubit systems, maximal entanglement is possible by using networks of several qubits \cite{Poulsen2022, Poulsen2022b}.
+However, in aiming for a minimal machine that produces maximal entanglement, several works have considered supplementing the two-qubit system with some additional, non-autonomous, resources to amplify the two-qubit entanglement \cite{Tacchino2018, Brask2022operational, Tavakoli2018, Tavakoli2020, Diotallevi2023,Oliveira2024}.
+Amplification of the entanglement has been possible also in the fully autonomous setting \cite{Man2019}, in particular by leveraging a voltage bias instead of a temperature bias \cite{Prech2023}.
+Nevertheless, none of these approaches have been able to deterministically generate maximal, or even nearly maximal, steady-state entanglement.